Manage your workspaces

 Workspaces isolate your data.
 Each workspace has its own:

-- Conversations and traces - monitor hallucinations separately per project
+- Conversations and traces - monitor issues separately per project

 - Experiments - compare models without mixing results

-- Hallucination configs - tailor detection to different use cases
+- Issue configs - tailor detection to different use cases

 - Team members - control who can access each project